10 Best Rehab Centers In Canada (2026)

 3. Aurora Recovery Centre, Gimli, Manitoba

-To that end, they employ evidence-based treatment, medical detox to help patients withdraw from their drug of abuse in a monitored and secure environment, and holistic treatment.
+Open 24 hours, this 70-bed residential rehab and detox facility in Manitoba provides both inpatient and outpatient treatment for people to overcome addiction.
+To that end, they employ evidence-based treatment, medical detox to help clients withdraw from their drug of abuse in a monitored and secure environment, and holistic treatment.

 Inpatient treatment programs here include: